activeguild/vite-plugin-sass-dts/README.md

 }
 ```

-Saving the scss file creates a d.ts file in the `outDir` hierarchy.
+Saving the scss file creates a d.ts file in the `outputDir` hierarchy.

-> Note: if `outDir` is not set, declaration files are output to the same directory as the source files.
+> Note: if `outputDir` is not set, declaration files are output to the same directory as the source files.

 [dist/App.scss.d.ts]